2012 Keefer Ranch Pinot Noir

-Freeman’s only vineyard-designated Pinot Noir comes from Marcy Keefer’s ranch located in the Russian River Valley, on Green Valley School Road.
+Freeman's only other vineyard-designated Pinot Noir besides Gloria comes from Marcy Keefer's ranch located in the Russian River Valley, on Green Valley School Road.
 The Russian River Valley is a broad appellation in Sonoma County with quite a few areas of different microclimates.
 It is warm enough in the northern part for grapes like Zinfandel and Cabernet, but in the southern and western parts, the Russian River Valley is much cooler, and is perfectly suited for Pinot Noir.
-Keefer Ranch sits in the center of the Green Valley, which has always been considered one of California’s ideal spots for Pinot Noir.
-Marcy, her son Craig, and their small crew hand-farm the Keefer Ranch year round with no outside help at all.
+Keefer Ranch sits in the center of the Green Valley, which has always been considered one of California's ideal spots for Pinot Noir.
+Marcy and her small crew hand-farm the Keefer Ranch year round with no outside help at all.

 Five-day cold soak in open-top fermenters, hand punched down one to three times per day, free run sent directly to barrel, press wine settled and barreled separately